Cybersecurity threats and HOAs: 10 ways to safeguard your data

 10. Consider purchasing cyber security insurance

-Cybersecurity insurance (also known as cyber liability insurance) provides organizations with coverage options to minimize financial losses related to cyber incidents and data breaches.
+Cybersecurity insurance (also known as cyber liability insurance) provides organizations with a combination of coverage options to mitigate financial losses and liabilities associated with cyber incidents and data breaches.

 Lowering the risk that your condo or HOA experiences cyberattacks requires a proactive and comprehensive approach.
 Implementing the 10 measures above can significantly enhance your association's resilience against cyberattacks, your operation's integrity, and your residents' trust.